hyperledger/bevel/platforms/shared/charts/bevel-vault-mgmt/README.md

 ## Updating the Deployment
 ---

-If we need to update the deployment with new configurations or changes, modify the same [values.yaml](https://github.com/hyperledger/bevel/blob/develop/platforms/shared/charts/vault-k8s-mgmt/values.yaml) file with the desired changes and run the following Helm command:
+If we need to update the deployment with new configurations or changes, modify the same [values.yaml](https://github.com/hyperledger/bevel/blob/develop/platforms/shared/charts/bevel-vault-mgmt/values.yaml) file with the desired changes and run the following Helm command:
 ```
-$ helm upgrade <release-name> ./vault-k8s-mgmt
+$ helm upgrade <release-name> ./bevel-vault-mgmt
 ```
 Replace `<release-name>` with the name of the release.
-This command will apply the changes to the deployment, ensuring the vault-k8s-mgmt node is up to date.
+This command will apply the changes to the deployment, ensuring the bevel-vault-mgmt node is up to date.

 <a name = "deletion"></a>
 ## Deletion